 State Police Continue to Enforce COVID-19 Mitigation Requirements at Licensed Liquor Establishments

-HARRISBURG, Pa. – Officers from the Pennsylvania State Police Bureau of Liquor Control Enforcement (BLCE) visited licensed liquor establishments over the holiday weekend to ensure licensees did their part to prevent the spread of COVID-19.
+HARRISBURG, Pa. – Officers from the Pennsylvania State Police Bureau of Liquor Control Enforcement (BLCE) are continuing to visit licensed liquor establishments to ensure licensees are doing their part to prevent the spread of COVID-19.

+Since June 10, state police liquor control enforcement officers have averaged approximately 1,565 compliance checks each day and have issued warnings to licensees for violates of industry guidance, including failure to require face coverings customers and employees, and exceeding occupancy limits.

+Officers from the Bureau of Liquor Control Enforcement then visited hundreds of licensed liquor establishments throughout the commonwealth during the Independence Day Holiday weekend to ensure licensees were in compliance with COVID-19 mitigation requirements, as well as other areas of the liquor code.

-Major Jeffrey Fisher, director of the Pennsylvania State Police Bureau of Liquor Control Enforcement, commented on keeping everyone safe by not driving under the influence of drugs or alcohol, but also by wearing masks.
+“We want Pennsylvanians to have an enjoyable and safe holiday weekend,” said Major Jeffrey Fisher, director of the Pennsylvania State Police Bureau of Liquor Control Enforcement.
+“This year, in addition to never driving while under the influence of alcohol, we must all do our part by wearing a mask at bars and restaurants and whenever social distancing is not possible.”

+A licensee that fails to comply with requirements mandating the wearing of masks, providing at least six feet between parties at tables, and ensuring that maximum occupancy limits are observed risks administrative citation by the Pennsylvania State Police Bureau of Liquor Control Enforcement.

-Since June 10, state police liquor control enforcement officers have averaged approximately 1,565 compliance checks each day and issued 18 warnings to licensees for violations of industry guidance.
-Violations included failure to require face coverings customers and employees, and exceeding occupancy limits.
-Although no administrative citations were issued in these instances, penalties may be assessed for each violation and include a fine of up to $1,000 and possible suspension and/or revocation of the liquor license.
+Administrative citations, which are civil in nature, may be assessed for each violation.
+Penalties include a fine of up to $1,000 and possible suspension and/or revocation of the liquor license.
+A notice of violation precedes an administrative citation and provides the licensee ample time to prepare a defense or make the necessary remedy.

 Complaints regarding licensees not complying with COVID-19 mitigation mandates may be directed to the BLCE at 1-800-932-0602 or reported through the BLCE’s online complaint form.